jentery/engl429C/index.md

 * How do questions of geography correspond with the aesthetics or politics of the novel?
 What social or cultural issues does geography address?
 * Have you been to places referenced in the novel?
 If so, then to what effects on your interpretation of it?

 If you choose this option, then feel free to use 500-750 words to describe one particular geographic setting in the novel, with details and even data drawn from a range of venues and publications.
 Since you are describing the setting of a novel and explaining its significance, you don't need to make an academic argument.
 Feel free to write for a broad, non-expert audience: people who, generally speaking, are interested in contemporary fiction.
-When you address the significance of the geographic setting, you can focus on the particulars of that setting instead of passages from your selected text.
+When you address the significance of the geographic setting, you can focus on the particulars of that setting instead of passages from your selected novel.
 (This is not a close reading assignment.)
 However, your description of a geographic setting should be precise, drawing upon at least *five* different reliable sources.

 Please submit your response as a DOCX, RTF, HTML, or PDF file.
 Feel free to include images (where applicable) as figures in the document.

+***

 *Prompt B, Option 3: A Past Event*